nbulteau/mystravastats/docs/README.md

 ```

 Will use activities from FIT files in the directory, then display statistics and charts.
-If altitude data are missing MyStravaStats will use SRTM files to get them.
+If altitude data is missing MyStravaStats will use SRTM files to get them.
 To download 30-Meter SRTM Tile files, use [30-Meter SRTM Tile Downloader](https://dwtkns.com/srtm30m/) then drop them in
 srtm30m directory.